 There is no doubt the price of a holiday in school holiday time can be much higher than in term-time, the attraction to take a holiday in term-time can be tempting, so what can happen if you do this?

-The rules about term-time holidays changed in 2013, there is no entitlement.
+The rules about term-time holidays changed in 2013, there is no entitlement for holidays.
 In England it is only the Head Teacher that can authorise a holiday in term-time, and only when there are exceptional circumstances.

 What happens if we decide to go without the permission of the Head Teacher?

 The absence will be marked as unauthorised (code G) with the Head Teacher requesting to the Local Authority (LA) for a fine (penalty notice) to be issued.
 The fine is £60 per parent per child (each LA has a code of conduct that stipulates their position, so check with your LA).

 NB.
 The penalty notice gives Head Teachers an alternative to prosecution, which is a much higher penalty.